Application Process

 Occasional vacancies

-Occasionally places become available in other year groups.
-To register your child for an occasional vacancy, please complete the online registration form and we will contact you when a place becomes available to arrange an assessment for your child.
+Occasionally places become available in other year groups, including our Prep in Years 4 – 6.
+To register your child for an occasional vacancy, please complete the online registration form and we will contact you to arrange an assessment for your child when a place becomes available.
 Occasional vacancies may occur at any point in the academic year.

 Assessments